Coronavirus is roaring back in parts of Asia, capitalizing on pandemic fatigue

 In Hong Kong, a cluster of infections originating from dance clubs has shattered a weeks-long streak of low to zero local cases.
 That cluster has emerged as one of the biggest Hong Kong has seen, with more than 130 confirmed cases.

-The city’s government has moved belatedly to close loopholes that had given the virus a path back, including lax hotel quarantine arrangements for returning residents, who were forced to isolate for 14 days but could still have visitors.
+The city’s government has moved belatedly to close loopholes that had given the virus a path back, including lax hotel quarantine arrangements for returning residents, who were forced to quarantine for 14 days but could still have visitors.

 But the financial hub is also battling a similar wave of fatigue and complacency that Japan has experienced.